-Trump to visit US-Mexico border amid shutdown stalemate
+Trump to make prime-time address, visit US-Mexico border amid shutdown stalemate

 “I can relate, and I’m sure the people who are on the receiving end will make adjustments; they always do,” Trump told reporters outside the White House.
 He also claimed that “many of those people agree with what I’m doing”: refusing to reopen the government without obtaining funding for the wall, one of his signature campaign promises.

-With the impact of the partial shutdown rippling across the country, acting White House budget director Russell T. Vought sent a letter to congressional leaders Sunday detailing the administration’s demands.
+With the impact of the partial shutdown rippling across the country, acting White House budget director Russell Vought sent a letter to congressional leaders Sunday detailing the administration’s demands.

 The letter called for $5.7 billion “for construction of a steel barrier for the Southwest border” but also proposed “an additional $800 million to address urgent humanitarian needs” and unaccompanied migrant children arriving at the border.